-(\) The acronyms correspond to: Country Current Sentiment Indicator: CCSI, Personal Current Sentiment Indicator: PCSI, Country Future Expectation Indicator: CFEI, Personal Future Expectation Indicator: PFEI, Overall Future Expectation Indicator: OFEI, Overall Current Sentiment Indicator: OCSI, Overall Country Indicator: OCI, and Overall Personal Indicator: OPI.
-Source: Authors' elaboration.
+\ The acronyms correspond to: Country Current Sentiment Indicator: CCSI, Personal Current Sentiment Indicator: PCSI, Country Future Expectation Indicator: CFEI, Personal Future Expectation Indicator: OFEI, Overall Current Sentiment Indicator: OCSI, Overall Country Indicator: OCI, and Overall Personal Indicator: OPI.

-The time series for each of these measures are plotted in Figure 1.
-The name of each alternative indicator is constructed so that it is self-explanatory.
-The names distinguish between current sentiment and future expectation as well as between personal or country-wide indicators.
+The time series for each of these measures are plotted in figure 1.
+The name of each alternative indicator is chosen so as to make it self-explanatory.
+The names distinguish between current sentiment and future expectation as well as between personal and country-wide indicators.
 The alternative measures starting with "Overall" aim at averaging one dimension (personal/country or sentiment/expectation) to provide a further indicator for the other dimension.
-In terms of Table 6, all cells have now their own indicators except the lower right-hand cell.
-This cell would correspond to an "Overall overall" indicator that would make no sense for two reasons.
-First, it goes against the idea of deconstructing aggregate indicators in order to gain a better insight of one particular dimension.
-Second, this often corresponds to the existing synthetic indicator.
+In terms of table 6, all cells have now their own indicators except the lower righthand cell.
+This cell would correspond to an "Overall overall" indicator that would make no sense for two reasons: first, it goes against the idea of deconstructing aggregate indicators in order to gain a better insight of one particular dimension; second, this often corresponds to the existing synthetic indicator.

-The construction of the alternative measures is detailed in Appendix A; there are however a few things to note.
+The construction of the alternative measures is detailed in appendix A; there are however a few things to note.
 First, the measures suggested here are simply a new way to average the balance statistics for each question and are not a new way to quantify qualitative data.
-Indeed, as detailed above, the balance statistic is a standard tool, and on a more practical level, the micro-data of the different surveys were not available or exploitable when writing this paper.
+Indeed, as detailed above, the balance statistic is a standard tool, and on a more practical level, the microdata of the different surveys were not available or exploitable when this paper was elaborated.

 Second, the theoretical construction exposed above is limited by data availability.
 For instance, the IMCE survey does not ask backward-looking questions about the state of the country.
 As a result, three alternative measures cannot be constructed: the Country Current Situation Indicator (CCSI), the Overall Current Sentiment Indicator (OCSI) and the Overall Country Indicator (OCI).
 Similarly, the quality of an alternative measure can vary across surveys.
 Indeed, as the question's wording differs across surveys, the indicator might reflect very similar, but still different concepts (e.g. the question "How did the income of your household vary in the last 12 months?" is used as a proxy to form the UChile\PCSI).
 Similarly, an alternative measure can be constructed out of only one question or out of five, which has an influence on its variance (although the precise effect on the variance, even assuming positive covariance between two questions composing a same indicator, is ambiguous).
 As regards the CEP, the alternative measures are of lower quality because of the uneven gaps between two observations.
-Concerning the IMCE, weights for the whole sequence are constructed using the 2015 GDP; that is, weights do not change every year.
+Concerning the IMCE, weights for the whole sequence are constructed using the 2015 GDP; that is, weights are not changed every year.
+Figure 1